lexibank/tlopo/out/vol4/chapter7.md

-POc &ast;mimis-mata, literally ‘urinate’ + ‘eye’, reflects awareness that the stick insect can eject a fluid which causes pain if it touches the eye.
+POc _&ast;mimis-mata_, literally ‘urinate’ + ‘eye’, reflects awareness that the stick insect can eject a fluid which causes pain if it touches the eye.
 One of the better-known Phasmatodea of the Oceanic region is Megacrania batesii, the pandanus stick insect.

 <table>
 <tr>